Paramedicine_01

 Uniform and dress code policy

 While on placement, students must adhere to the uniform and dress code policy of the placement provider.
-This includes acute and community-based placements, which are essential components for completion of the course.
+This includes acute and community-based placements, which are essential components for the completion of the course.
 NHS trusts and other placement providers have given careful consideration to cultural and religious needs relating to uniform policies/dress codes.

 These policies and codes have been developed in partnership with cultural and religious bodies to ensure that local and national infection control guidance is adhered to.
 While we always endeavour to accommodate individual needs, there are some areas where the need to fully comply with infection control guidance has overridden religious requirements.